HANS-2002/sudoku-solver/README.md

 # sudoku-solver

-A sudoku game built with the help of HTML, CSS and javaScript
+A sudoku game built with the help of HTML, CSS and javaScript.
+You can try it yourself <a href='https://sudoku.hanspattnaik.in/'>here</a>

 ### contribute :